Limit linear series: combinatorial theory: Slope structures

 \section{Slope structures}

-In this section and the following one, we define combinatorial linear series on metric graphs with the help of an auxiliary data called a \emph{slope structure}.
-Slope structures provide a parametrized version of rank functions of order $r$, verifying a finiteness condition.
+In the following sections, we define combinatorial linear series on metric graphs with the help of an auxiliary data called a \emph{slope structure}.
+A slope structure is the data of a family of hypercube rank functions of given width $r$, parametrized by the points of the metric graph, of varying dimension given by the valences of points, and verifying a finiteness condition.